dleslie/emacs.d/README.md

 Everything will break if you don't do the following:

 * Link this repository to ~/.emacs.d
-* Install gnutls and certifi, so we can use TLS:
+* Install w3m, gnutls and certifi, so we can use TLS and look at HTML:

 ```
-sudo apt-get install gnutls-bin
+sudo apt-get install w3m w3m-img gnutls-bin
 python -m pip install --user certifi
 ```